Home Health Chondrosis: symptoms, causes, treatment

 hondroz-grudnogo-otdela-pozvonochnika

-Chondrosis of the spine in the lumbar-sacral region occurs mainly due to heavy loads on this part of the body due to hard work, intense sports training, long sitting in one place.
-In such situations, the lumbar muscles and cartilage tissues are in constant tension, wear out quickly, and their deformation and destruction begins.
+Chondrosis of the spine in the lumbosacral region occurs mainly due to the heavy loads placed on this part of the body due to hard work, intense sports training, and long periods of sitting in one place.
+In such situations, the lumbar muscles and cartilage tissue are under constant tension, quickly wear out and their deformation and destruction begin.

 The reasons for the development of pathology are in many ways similar to the general reasons for the development of chondrosis of the spinal column:

-• violation of the shape of the spine with flat feet and wearing uncomfortable shoes (high heels, wrong shoe, etc.);
+• violation of the shape of the spine due to flat feet and wearing uncomfortable shoes (high heels, incorrect lasts, etc.);

-• load on the lower back when sitting for a long time (professional costs, limited mobility due to various diseases, disability);
+• load on the lower back when sitting for a long time (professional costs, limited mobility due to various diseases, disabilities);

-• heavy physical labor associated with carrying weights or working in a bent position;
+• heavy physical labor associated with carrying heavy objects or working in a bent position;

 • excess body weight;